1. What are the features of this ranking system?

 25. Are larger universities more likely to rank higher?

 Yes.
 The ranking has attempted to neutralize negative influences from university size through the use of indicators such as the average citations per paper.
 However, the ranking was still prone to favorable representation of larger institutions.
-Recognizing the potential biases resultant from university size, NTU Ranking offers an additional ranking which incorporates faculty numbers in the calculation of scores.
+Recognizing the potential biases resultant from university size, NTU Ranking offers an additional ranking which incorporates full-time equivalent academic staff numbers in the calculation of scores.

 26. How should we interpret NTU Ranking results which might be very different from people’s expectations?